Yay, new content! And look, itโsโฆ Oh. More nonsense about ST.

 Expanding the ST Roll Table

 Need to expand the table to massive ST scores?
-The shortcut should be clear: take ST Roll for half the target ST and add 10.
+The shortcut should be clear: take ST Roll for half the ST in question and add 10.
 Or take ST Roll for one-fourth that ST and add 20.
 Or take ST roll for one-eighth that ST and add 30.
 (Another shortcut of note: Every 10-fold increase in ST equates to +33 or +34 to ST Roll.)

 Example: You want ST Roll for ST 1000.
 Take one-eighth the ST (ST 125), get its ST Roll of 46, and add 30 to yield ST Roll 76.